 You don't have to know a lot about personal finance to get yours under control with Mint.
-All you have to do is connect Mint to your financial accounts — don't worry, Mint is verified to be secure by TRUSTe and VeriSign — and then Mint will analyze your spending to help you set a budget, remind you of due dates and suggest ways you can save more.
+All you have to do is connect Mint to your financial accounts — don't worry, Mint is verified to be secure by VeriSign — and then Mint will analyze your spending to help you set a budget, remind you of due dates and suggest ways you can save more.

-Mint does all the heavy lifting for you, so meeting your goals may be as easy as paying attention to its easy-to-read reports, charts and reminders.
+Mint does all the heavy lifting for you, so meeting your goals may be as easy as paying attention to its easy-to-read reports, charts, and reminders.
 The way Mint visualizes your spending data makes it easy to get a handle on what you're spending, so you can cut back and put more into your savings account each month.

-If you resolved to get fit: DailyBurn
+If you resolved to be more active: DailyBurn

 If you resolved to lose weight: Lose It!

 Beyond exercise, one of the big challenges of losing weight is keeping track of your eating habits — so why not make use of the smartphone you already carry with you every day?
-Lose It! makes it easy to create your customized weight loss plan by helping you set goals, plan a calorie budget and track your progress.
+Lose It! makes it easy to create your customized weight loss plan by helping you set goals, plan a calorie budget, and track your progress.
 Then stay motivated by connecting with friends or join a public weight-loss or wellness challenge.

-The app has a food database that makes recording what you've eaten as easy as clicking on item in the database or scanning the barcode on a package.
+The app has a food database that makes recording what you've eaten as easy as clicking on an item in the database or scanning the barcode on a package.
 And it works with other workout and fitness apps to track your complete health progress, beyond counting calories.

-If you resolved to quit smoking: QuitNow!
+If you resolved to learn something new: YouTube

-If you resolved to get organized: Evernote
+If you resolved to eat healthier: Fresh Tri

 Here's to a happy new year — with all of our yearly resolutions kept!